vycb/rusthttp/README.md

-#test of Iron and Rust
+#test of Iron, forms and Rust